-It's that time of year again - family gatherings (maybe from a distance), presents and large quantities of food - we're talking about Christmas of course!
-Though one of the most festive and wonderful seasons of the year, Christmas is also one of the most wasteful.
+It's that time of year again - family gatherings (maybe on Zoom), presents and large quantities of food - we're talking about Christmas of course!
+Though one of the most festive and wonderful times of the year, Christmas is also one of the most wasteful.

 "Did you know 125,000 tonnes of plastic packaging will be thrown out, rather than recycled?" – Wayst

 Here are 6 easy tips and swaps that can help you make your Christmas a little greener this year 🎅🏻:

 Swap plastic tape for paper tape – during the festive period, countries like the UK use roughly 6+ million rolls of sellotape, more than enough to go to the moon and back!
 Why not try swapping your plastic tape for some paper tape?
 We love this paper tape by Life Unplastic.